Teething is the growth of teeth through the gums in the mouth of infants and young children.

 - Use a bottle, if it seems to help, but only fill it with water.
 Formula, milk, or juice can all cause tooth decay.

-You can buy the following medications and remedies at the drug store:
+You can buy the following medicines and remedies at the drug store:

 - Acetaminophen (Tylenol and others) or ibuprofen can help when your baby is very cranky or uncomfortable.

-- Teething gels and preparations rubbed right on your baby's gums may help the pain for a short while.
+- If your child is 2 years or older, teething gels and preparations rubbed on the gums may help the pain for a short while.
 Be careful not to use too much.
+DO NOT use these remedies if your child is younger than 2 years old.

 What not to do: